Housesitter

 Housesitter is a 1992 American romantic comedy film directed by Frank Oz, written by Mark Stein, and starring Steve Martin and Goldie Hawn.
 The premise involves a woman with con-artist tendencies who worms her way into the life of a reserved architect by claiming to be his wife.

+Housesitter was released by Universal Pictures on June 12, 1992.
+The film received mixed to negative reviews from critics and grossed $94.9 million against a $26 million budget.

 Plot

 Newton Davis is a struggling architect.
 After building his dream house for himself and his longtime girlfriend Becky in his hometown of Dobb's Mill, Massachusetts, he is devastated when she refuses to marry him.
 Unable to bring himself to live in the house, he leaves it abandoned and with a debt he cannot afford.
 Three months later, Newton meets a waitress named Gwen at the Café Budapest, a Hungarian restaurant in Boston.
 Believing that she cannot speak English, he vents to her about Becky and the abandoned house.
 After the restaurant closes for the night, Newton learns she merely pretended to be Hungarian, and can speak English.
 He walks her home, which turns out to be a small apartment above the restaurant.
 They end up having sex.

 The next morning, Gwen finds that Newton left in the middle of the night, inadvertently leaving behind his doodle of the house he had built for Becky.
 Intrigued by the doodle, Gwen takes a bus to Dobb's Mill and eventually moves into the empty house.
-She goes to the town's general store and charges her groceries to Newton's account, claiming she is his wife.
+She goes to the town's general store and charges her groceries to Newton's account, claiming to be his wife.
 Gwen meets Becky, fabricating an elaborate tale about how she and Newton met and fell in love, and lying that he has been recently promoted, which surprises and impresses Becky.
 Gwen also meets Newton's parents, who are heartbroken that he "got married" without telling them, but she smooths things over with them using her charm.

 Determined to sell the house, Newton drives to Dobb's Mill and is shocked to find Gwen squatting in the house, which is now fully furnished.
 She claims that she had to flee her apartment because her landlord and boss at the Café Budapest tried to sexually abuse her.
 Newton is initially furious after discovering that Gwen has been telling people that they are married, until Becky stops by to congratulate him on his promotion and marriage.
 Newton and Gwen come to an agreement in which she will help him win Becky back.
 In addition to making Becky jealous, Gwen's lies start creating opportunities for Newton, such as mending his relationship with his parents and helping out with his career by befriending Newton's boss and highlighting his long-ignored talent.